 What's better than a one pot meal?
 Especially when it's Chicken Parmesan Pasta Bake.

-Al dente tubular noodles stuffed and surrounded by a creamy garlic Italian cheese sauce, juicy chicken and loads of spinach.
+Al dente tubular noodles are stuffed and surrounded by a creamy garlic Italian cheese sauce, juicy chicken and loads of spinach.
 It's delicious and the entire family will love it!

 How to make chicken parmesan pasta bake